 Cancel the existing credit cards that remain in a prior member’s name.

-If the club is going to use electronic payments, restrict their use to specific purposes (i.e. concessions) and consider using debit cards rather than credit cards.
-The rationale for debit cards:

-Debit cards provide more timely visibility into their use, a benefit to control and timely reporting during season.

-The use of debit cards can be restricted to purchase transactions by withholding knowledge of the PIN from the person given the card.
-The authorized user can select a credit transaction type when making purchases.
-This provides the benefit of allowing credit for any returned merchandise to be placed back on the card and blocks ATM withdrawals.

-Cards tie to the local bank account so the authority to add / cancel cards annually transitions to the new officers when signature authorization is transitioned.

-See if WesBanco still allows you to set transaction and daily limits on debit cards and if it can issue an automatic alert if someone tries to exceed that limit.

-Reconcile all sales receipts to the bank statements just as you do with checks.

-Before each treasurer’s report, query the account on line to identify transactions that need to be posted during the reporting period.

-An officer who does not have access a card should retain the PIN numbers.

-When out of season, cards should be in the possession of a designated officer who is not authorized to use the cards and does not have the PINs.

-If the club decides to use a credit card,

-The statements should be mailed to a designated officer who does not have access to or use the card.

-Sales receipts should be collected before issuing any treasurer’s report.
-During periods of high activity such as during the sport season, the frequency should be less than once per week.

-Reconcile all sales receipts to the statements and retain as support of the payment.

-Before each treasurer’s report, query the account on line to identify transactions that need to be posted during the reporting period.

 Restrict the use of student generated funds to the payment of expenditures for the student’s benefit per statute and MCS policy.
 The Expenditure - Receipt - Deposit guidelines should be followed to guide decisions about what can or must be deposited in the school account, what type of expenditures can be made from the school account, and what expenditures must be pre-approved by the Athletic Director.
 If there is a question, consult with the MCS treasurer.

 Requests from coaches for uniforms, equipment, or facility improvements and the club’s plans to purchase gear for coaches must conform to MCS athletic department policy.
 According to Scott Stemple, the MCS AD, the policy is for coaches to seek his approval before any such items can be included in the budget or, if not in the budget, approved for purchase by the club.
 The club will receive confirmation from Scott in the form of an email, at which time the club can consider if it wants to approve the budget line item or expenditure according to its procedures.
 The email should be retained in the club’s financial records.

-Use the Drink Order – Receipt form in Excel to order Coke products through the school and to record their receipts.
-This form will calculate the current prices and calculate promotions offered the school under the annual contract.
-It can be emailed to Cathy Crotty to help simplify order entry, improve accuracy, and provide support in club records.
+Use the MABA Drink Order – Receipt form in Excel to order Coke products through the school and to record their receipts.
+This form will calculate the current prices and calculate promotions offered the school under the annual contract allow you to order your drinks through the school via an email to Cathy Crotty provide a record of receipts, serve as support of the expenditure in your records, and calculate the amount of rebate you can expect from the athletic department next year.
+It’s use will help simplify order entry, improve accuracy, and provide support in club records.
 Cathy Crotty will have current form and procedure.